On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Empirical Results

-As discussed in \secref{sec:g_loss}, we also aim to examine the effects of the generator loss function $h(\cdot)$.
-We consider the classic and the hinge losses for the discriminator and the following three generator loss functions: minimax (\textbf{M})---$h(x) = g(x)$, nonsaturating (\textbf{N})---$h(x) = \log(1 + e^{-x})$, and linear (\textbf{L})---$h(x) = -x$.
-We report the results in the first six rows of \tabref{tab:exp_adversarial_losses}.
-For the classic discriminator loss, we see no single winner among the three generator loss functions across all the regularization approaches, which implies that the heuristics behind these alternative losses might not be true.
-For the hinge discriminator loss, the minimax generator loss is robust to different regularization approaches and achieves three lowest and four lowest-three error rates.

-\subsection{Effects of the Momentum Terms of the Optimizers}
+\subsection{Effects of the momentum terms of the optimizers}

-We observe a trend in the literature towards using smaller momentum \citep{radford2016} or even no momentum \citep{arjovsky2017wgan,gulrajani2017,miyato2018,brock2018} for GAN optimization.
-Hence, we would also like to examine the effects of momentum terms in the optimizers with the proposed framework.
-Since the generator and the discriminator are trained by distinct objectives, we also investigate setting different momentum values for them.
-Moreover, as suggested by \citet{gidel2018}, we also include a negative momentum value of $-0.5$.
-We present in \figref{fig:exp_momentum} the results for all combinations of $\beta_1 = -0.5$, $0.0$, $0.5$, $0.9$ for the generator and the discriminator, using the classic nonsaturating loss along with the spectral normalization and the coupled gradient penalties for regularization.
-We can see that for the two-side coupled gradient penalty, using larger momenta in both the generator and the discriminator leads to lower error rates.
+We observe a trend in prior work towards using a smaller momentum \citep{radford2016dcgan}, no momentum \citep{arjovsky2017wgan,gulrajani2017wgangp,miyato2018specnorm,brock2019biggan} or a negative momentum \citep{gidel2018momentum} in GAN training.
+Hence, we want to examine in this experiment the effects of the momentum term $\beta_1$ in an Adam optimizer \citep{kingma2014adam} with our proposed framework.
+Further, since the generator and discriminator are trained by distinct objectives, we also investigate setting different momentum values for them.
+We present in \cref{fig:exp_momentum} the results for all combinations of $\beta_1 = -0.5, 0.0, 0.5, 0.9$ for the generator and discriminator, using the classic nonsaturating loss along with the spectral normalization and coupled gradient penalties for regularization.
+We can see that for the two-side coupled gradient penalty, using a larger momentum in both the generator and discriminator leads to lower error rates.
 However, there is no specific trend for the one-side coupled gradient penalty.